Article Collection

 There were a number of factors contributing to the eventual change in Unix licensing:

-• As software became more complex, its production costs relative to hardware started increasing
+As software became more complex, software production costs relative to hardware started increasing

-And apart from global events, there were changes at AT&T as well:
+Apart from global events, there were changes at AT&T as well, oriented towards increasing profits from Unix:

 In 1979, AT&T announced Version 7 Unix at USENIX, and the new academic/research license no longer permitted classroom use, with retroactive effect.

-In 1981-2, AT&T released System III, a commercialized Version 7 Unix plus additions, without source code.
-Customers who did not accept the new terms could still obtain V7 Unix license and source code from Western Electric, and then with a valid license optionally also obtain a BSD release with source code.
+In 1981-2, AT&T released System III, a commercialized Version 7 Unix plus additions, with surcharge for source code.
+Customers who did not accept the new terms could still obtain V7 Unix and source code license from Western Electric, and then with a valid license optionally also obtain a BSD release with source code.

 On a side note, in 1987, MINIX was developed in response to the change in licensing with V7 Unix, to be able to continue teaching Unix in classes.